“If you want to live, you will live” Stories

 Of course, there was a very pessimistic mood.

 I knew how quickly my mother and grandmother left, and I thought that, in general, that was all.
 But the doctor who operated on me said: “As you want, so it will be.
 If you want to live, you will live.
 If you don’t want to, get ready.”
 These words impressed me very much back then.
 I also asked about [breast] reconstruction, and she told me: “First, you survive, then you will think about reconstruction.”
 It was very stressful for me.
 But then I wanted to live.
-I underwent Breast Cancer blood test treatment and surgery in 2014.
-I have non-hormonal cancer so that no medicine will support me.
+I underwent tests and treatment and surgery in 2014.
+I have non-hormonal cancer, so no medicine will support me.
 My friends and my beloved relatives support me.